Qualitative robustness of statistical functionals under strong mixing: Examples

-(ii) It is easily seen that the mean functional and the variance functional are continuous w.r.t.\ the $\psi$-weak topology on ${\cal M}_1^\psi(\R)$ for $\psi=|x|$ and $\psi=|x|^2$, respectively.
+(ii) It is easily seen that the mean functional and the variance functional are continuous w.r.t. the $\psi$-weak topology on $\mathcal {M}_1^\psi(\R)$ for $\psi=|x|$ and $\psi=|x|^2$, respectively.

-(iii) It is demonstrated in \cite{Kraetschmeretal2012b} that the statistical functional $T(\mu)=\rho(X_\mu)$ corresponding to any law-invariant convex risk measure $\rho$ defined on an Orlicz space with continuous Young function $\Psi$ satisfying the $\Delta_2$-condition (meaning that there are $C,x_0>0$ such that $\Psi(2x)\le C\Psi(x)$ for all $x\ge x_0$) is continuous w.r.t.\ the $\psi$-weak topology on ${\cal M}_1^\psi(\R)$ for $\psi(\cdot)=\Psi(|\cdot|)$. { $\Diamond$ } \end{examplenorm}
+(iii) It is demonstrated in \cite{Kraetschmeretal2012b} that the statistical functional $T(\mu)=\rho(X_\mu)$ corresponding to any law-invariant convex risk measure $\rho$ defined on an Orlicz space with continuous Young function $\Psi$ satisfying the $\Delta _2$-condition (meaning that there are $C,x_0>0$ such that $\Psi(2x)\le C\Psi(x)$ for all $x\ge x_0$) is continuous w.r.t. the $\psi$-weak topology on $\mathcal{M}_1^\psi(\R)$ for $\psi(\cdot)=\Psi(|\cdot|)$. \end{examplenorm}

-\section{Proof of Theorem \ref{hampel-huber generalized}}
+\section{Proof of Theorem \texorpdfstring{ \ref{hampel-huber generalized}}{2.4}}

-We adapt the proof of the classical Hampel theorem as given in \cite{Huber1981,HuberRonchetti2009}.
-For the reader's convenience, we first of all recall Strassen's theorem (as formulated in Theorem 2.4.7 in \cite{Huber1981}; the proof is contained in the seminal paper \cite{Strassen1965}) whose implication (ii)$\Rightarrow$(i) is the key for the proof of Theorem \ref{hampel-huber generalized}.
+We adapt the proof of the classical Hampel theorem as given in \cite {Huber1981,HuberRonchetti2009}.
+For the reader's convenience, we first of all recall Strassen's theorem (as formulated in Theorem~2.4.7 in \cite{Huber1981}; the proof is contained in the seminal paper \cite {Strassen1965}) whose implication (ii)$\,\Rightarrow\,$(i) is the key for the proof of Theorem~\ref{hampel-huber generalized}.

-\begin{theorem}{\em (Strassen)} Let $\T$ be a Polish space equipped with the corresponding Borel $\sigma$-field ${\cal T}$, and $d_\T$ be any complete and separable metric generating the topology on $\T$.
-Then, for any two probability measures $\mu_1,\mu_2$ on $(\T,{\cal T})$ and any $\varepsilon,\delta>0$, the following two statements are equivalent: \begin{itemize} \item[(i)] For every $A\in{\cal T}$ we have
+\begin{theorem}[(Strassen)] Let $\T$ be a Polish space equipped with the corresponding Borel $\sigma$-field $\mathcal{T}$, and $d_\T$ be any complete and separable metric generating the topology on $\T$.
+Then, for any two probability measures $\mu_1,\mu_2$ on $(\T,\mathcal{T})$ and any $\varepsilon,\delta>0$, the following two statements are equivalent: \begin{enumerate}[(ii)] \item[(i)] For every $A\in\mathcal{T}$ we have

-where $A^\delta:=\{t\in\T\,:\,\inf_{a\in A}d_\T(t,a)\le\delta\}$. \item[(ii)] There is some probability measure $\mu$ on $(\T\times \T,{\cal T}\times{\cal T})$ such that $\mu\circ\pi_1^{-1}=\mu_1$, $\mu\circ\pi_2^{-1}=\mu_2$, and
+where $A^\delta:=\{t\in\T\dvtx \inf_{a\in A}d_\T(t,a)\le\delta\}$. \item[(ii)] There is some probability measure $\mu$ on $(\T\times\T ,\mathcal{T}\times\mathcal{T})$ such that $\mu\circ\pi_1^{-1}=\mu _1$, $\mu\circ\pi_2^{-1}=\mu_2$, and